AdaCore/learn/content/index.rst

     real-time embedded systems to large-scale enterprise applications, and everything in between.

-    SPARK is formally analyzable subset of Ada |mdash| and toolset that brings mathematics-based confidence to software verification.
+    SPARK is a formally analyzable subset of Ada |mdash| and a toolset that brings mathematics-based confidence to software verification.

     Try Ada Now: